mui/material-ui/docs/src/pages/guides/right-to-left/right-to-left.md

 npm install stylis-plugin-rtl@^1
 ```

-Note: both `emotion` and `styled-components` currently work with the v1 of the plugin.
+**Note**: Currently `emotion` is compatible with v2 of the plugin.
+However, `styled-components` currently work with the v1 of the plugin, so if you are using `styled-components` as styled engine, make sure to install the correct version.

 Having installed the plugin in your project, Material-UI components still require it to be loaded by the style engine instance that you use.
 Find bellow guides on how you can load it.